 The Plan guides us through the next twenty years of pest control.
 It represents a more connected approach to protecting the most valued spots in the region.
 It also means more collaborations with organisations, and with you the community, for a better future.

 We lead the approach to managing pest animals and plants in our region.
 This is one of the ways we are protecting te taiao our environment, economy, Māori and our communities.

 To do this we have teams of Biosecurity Officers focused on controlling pest animals and pest plants in our region’s Key Native Ecosystems and in other sites.
 We also work with landowners on their properties and provide advice for people managing pests themselves.

 You will see our Biosecurity Officers around the region in our branded vehicles and clothing doing pest control work.
 Feel free to ask them about their work in the area and what you can do to help.

-Click on the links below to find out more about the work we’re doing now to control pests in our region, and for information and advice on how to do things yourself.
+Find out more about work we’re doing to control pests and information and advice on what you can do.